padrinobook/padrinobook/chapters/login_and_registration.md

 The new thing about the controller generation command is the `get:new` option.
 This will create an URL route `:new` to `users/new`.

+\begin{aside}
+\heading{Seven actions of a controller}

+In web application most controllers offers seven features to manage records:

+- `new`: display an empty form
+- `create`: save a record of a new item
+- `index`: display a list of all items
+- `show`: display a record of one item
+- `edit`: display a record for editing
+- `update`: save an edited record
+- `destroy` – delete a record

+\end{aside}

 #### Sign Up Form

 The stage is set: We have the model with the tested constraints, and a controller for the user which handles the action.
 Time to create a sign up form.